jersoroka/bc-covid-19-response-update/README.md

 - Web scraping using JSoup 1.13.1

 # How-to
-- The program is written to send emails using a gmail account:
+- The program is written to send emails using a gmail account (marked by TODO in the program):
     1. Enter the sender email address and password in the EmailSender class.
     2. The email can only be sent if on the gmail account: (1) two-step verification is turned off and (2) less secure app access is on.
-- The receiver can be an email or you can use an SMS gateway (which I'm using) that links to your phone number.
+- The receiver can be a regular email, or an SMS gateway (which I'm using) that links to your phone number.
 For example, I'm using Koodo and that SMS gateway would be "phonenumber@msg.telus.com".

-- Specify the time when you want the application to run.
-I set it to 3 o'clock since most updates happen in the early afternoon.
+- The program uses the Windows Task Scheduler so that the program is run automatically every day at a certain time:
+    1. After entering the email information, export a .jar file
+    2. Make a batch file that contains the following instructions:
+      - cd "file location of java.exe"
+      - java -jar "path link for the .jar file"
+    3. Add a new task using the Windows Task Scheduler, name it, and schedule it to repeat as frequently as you want using the trigger tab.

 # Credits
 - code for sending the email is based on: https://www.javatpoint.com/example-of-sending-email-using-java-mail-api-through-gmail-server